Union Cabinet Approves National Logistics Policy

-The Cabinet on Wednesday approved the national logistics policy, which aims at reducing transportation cost and improve global performance of the sector.
+The Cabinet on Wednesday in New Delhi approved the national logistics policy, which aims at reducing transportation costs and improving the global performance of the sector.

 While launching the policy, the prime minister had said that "from 13-14 per cent (of the GDP), we should all aim to bring the logistics cost to single-digit as soon as possible".

-An official statement said that the policy is targeted to reduce cost of logistics in India to be comparable to global benchmarks by 2030; improve India's ranking in the Logistics Performance Index from 44th in 2018; and create data-driven decision support mechanism for an efficient logistics ecosystem.
+An official statement said that the policy is targeted to reduce the cost of logistics in India to be comparable to global benchmarks by 2030; improve India's ranking in the Logistics Performance Index from 44th in 2018, and create a data-driven decision support mechanism for an efficient logistics ecosystem.

-The EGoS will also set up a Services Improvement Group on the pattern of network planning group for monitoring of parameters pertaining to processes, regulatory and digital improvements in logistics sector.
+The EGoS will also set up a Services Improvement Group on the pattern of a network planning group for monitoring parameters about processes, and regulatory and digital improvements in the logistics sector.

-Focus will also be on enabling adequate development of warehouses, promotion of standards, digitization and automation across the logistics value chain and better track and trace mechanisms.
+The focus will also be on enabling adequate development of warehouses, promotion of standards, digitization and automation across the logistics value chain, and better track and trace mechanisms.

 Fourteen states have already developed their respective logistics policies and for 13 states, it is at the raft stage.